AbimaelGP/MolGC/README.md

 - The MAE_perfamily_permolecule.html file contains 3D graphs of average absolute error percentage statistics by molecule family.
 - The Table_MAE_general.xlsx file contains numerical information on the average error of the comparisons made for each bond of the different functionals by molecule family.

-Finally, within the 'Files' folder or path:
+Finally, within the 'Files' folder or path: C:\Users\Assigned User\Desktop\Mainfolder\Files, the file MAE_general.html is found.
-C:\Users\Assigned User\Desktop\Mainfolder\Files

-The file MAE_general.html is found:

 - The MAE_general.html file contains 3D graphs of average absolute error percentage statistics for all evaluated molecule families.